Robi1021/c1-playground/README.md

 Lastly, there is a [guide](docs/play-with-falco.md) to experiment with the runtime rules built into the playground to play with Falco.
 The rule set of the playground is located [here](falco/playground_rules.yaml).

-## Demo Scripts
+### Demo Scripts

-The Playground supports automated scripts to demonstrate functionalies of deployments.
+The Playground supports automated scripts to demonstrate functionalities of deployments.
 Currently, there are two scripts available showing some capabilities of Cloud One Container Security.

 To run them, ensure to have an EKS cluster up and running and have Smart Check and Container Security deployed.